Emam Ashour: Ghazl El Mahlla

 Ashour began his career in the youth sector of Ghazl El Mahalla and progressed through all of the club's youth teams.
 He was promoted to the first team for El Mahalla and then moved to Haras El Hodoud on loan for a season.
+In the 2017–18 season – his last season for Ghazl El Mahalla – he made the most appearances for the first team.